" You have to learn the rules of the game And then you have to play better than anyone else. " - Albert Einstein

 7. Participants wishing to withdraw during the event must first report to the nearest checkpoint.
 Remaining team members cannot continue until the withdrawal of the team member has been reported.

-9. If two members of a team have withdrawn, the remaining two members must accompany another team between checkpoints.
+9. If two members of a team have withdrawn, the remaining two members should accompany another team between checkpoints.
 This is to ensure that all event participants travel in groups of at least three people for safety reasons.
-This does not mean that team members join the other team — each team will retain their identity, team number and bib colour throughout the event.
+This does not mean that team members join the other team — each team will retain their identity, team number and bibs throughout the event.

 10. Teams that fail to depart a checkpoint by the nominated closing time will be withdrawn from the event and will be advised not to proceed.
 Teams that disregard this advice proceed at their own risk.
 The closing times are calculated on the basis that there would be insufficient time remaining to complete the event in the specified 48 hours.